LilaRest/tulipe/docs/guide/ethers-proxies/advanced/apis-in-depth/proxies/ve-proxy.md

 # `VEProxy`

-The `VEProxy` class is never used directly in Vuethers but is the parent of every other Ethers proxies classes.
+The `VEProxy` class is never used directly in Tulipe but is the parent of every other Ethers proxies classes.

 Here is the detailed Application Programming Interface of a `VEProxy` instance :